-You’ll enjoy a more cultured experience with literary based cocktails that can be enjoyed on a charming wrap around terrace, set amongst a jungle of skyscrapers that are known as Midtown East (Literally right next door to Grand Central Terminal so really easy to find).
+Here, you’ll enjoy a more cultured experience with literary-based cocktails that can savor atop a charming wrap-around terrace, set amongst the jungle of skyscrapers that are known as Midtown East (Literally right next door to Grand Central Terminal so really easy to find).

-***Other enchanting rooftop bars (aka “best rooftop bars NYC” list) include Loopy Doopy rooftop bar, 230 Fifth, Upstairs at the Kimberley, Gallow Green, Pod 39 rooftop, and La Piscine rooftop pool bar.
+***PSST…other enchanting rooftop bars you might want to check out include Loopy Doopy rooftop bar, 230 Fifth, Upstairs at the Kimberley, Gallow Green, Pod 39 rooftop, and La Piscine rooftop pool bar.***

 9. Coney Island

-I’m not a HUGE fan of Coney island, but I feel like it’s an essential summer experience for anyone visiting New York City during the summer.
+I’ll admit it.
+I’m not a HUGE fan of Coney island.
+But, I feel like it’s an essential experience for anyone spending summer in New York City.

-Between the beach, the boardwalk, Luna Park, the original Nathan’s hot dog stand, and the Cyclone rollercoaster, there is a ton to see and do along the very tip of Brooklyn.
+And, it’s gorgeous.
+Because between the beach, the boardwalk, Luna Park, the original Nathan’s hot dog stand, and the Cyclone rollercoaster, there is a ton to see and do while hanging out on the very tip of Brooklyn.

-Not only is Coney Island about two hours from midtown by subway, but this iconic theme park can also be super crowded, damn expensive, and rather touristy; still one of those experiences that you must have at least once in your life.
+On the downside though, Coney Island about two hours from midtown by subway.
+This iconic theme park can also be super crowded, damn expensive, and rather touristy.
+Yet, it’s still one of those experiences that you should most definitely have at least once in your lifetime.

-Totonno’s has some of the best pizza that I have EVER had.
-I would, without a doubt, sit for two hours on the subway just to get a slice of this pizza, it;’s THAT good,
+And my favorite part of Coney Island?
+Not surprisingly, the pizza, since I think with my stomach and nothing else!
+Legit though, Totonno’s has some of the best pizza that I have EVER had and I would, without a doubt, sit for two hours on the subway just to get a slice of this pizza.
+Because it;’s THAT good,

-Skip Nathan’s hotdogs and go here instead.
+So, skip the Nathan’s hotdogs and come here instead.
 Trust me, this place has been around since 1921 for a reason.

-***If you’re here in the middle of June (June 16th this year), check out the world-famous Mermaid Parade, which brings various nautical and mythological creatures to life.
+***If you’re here in the middle of June, check out the world-famous Mermaid Parade, which brings various nautical and mythological creatures to life.
 While you’re at it, pretend you’re the Little Mermaid, just out and about, looking for her dinglehopper.
 But really, have you seen mine?
-I need to brush my hair.
+I need to brush my hair. ***